stoplightio/docs/articles/enterprise/authentication/saml.md

 # Configuring SAML Authentication

+To configure Stoplight to use SAML authentication, follow the instructions below.

+> Please note, Stoplight's SAML integration does not currently use
+> SAML assertions for determining group/organization
+> membership.
+Group/organization membership should be managed through
+> the Stoplight application itself.

+## API

-To configure Stoplight Enterprise to use SAML for user authentication, add the following variable to the Stoplight API configuration/environment:
+To configure Stoplight to use SAML for user authentication, add the following variable to the Stoplight API configuration/environment:

 ```bash
 SL_SSO_ENTRYPOINT="https://your-saml-server.example.com/..."